michaelbausor/google-cloud-common/testing/firestore/README.md

    - `tests.binprotos`: all the tests in a single file.
 The protos are in binary format, each preceded by its length encoded as a varint.

-Do not modify the tests here.
-Regenerate them using the Go program at `cloud.google.com/go/firestore/cmd/generate-firestore-tests`.
+- `cmd/generate-firestore-tests/generate-firestore-tests.go`: the Go program that generates the tests.

+- `Makefile`: Fulfill the prerequisites at the top of the file, then run `make` to regenerate the tests.